sts10/radiation/README.md

 I know there's a better way to have users install Radiation-- something with the `ln` bash command and setting up an alias for `ruby bin/runner.rb`.
 I have tried to get this working a few times but can't quite figure out which paths to make relative and which to make absolute.
 Would love any hints/ideas on how to get this done.

 # Changelog

+#### What's New in v 0.4.0

+Removed line numbers from code embeds by coderay.
+I did this by passing a new option `:coderay_line_numbers => nil` in the markdown conversion in `lib/blog.rb`.
+I decided to remove the line numbers because often readers of your blog will be wanting to copy and paste large code blocks from your blog.
+When coderay displayed the line numbers, they could be picked up in the users' clipboard, which sucks.

 #### What's New in v 0.3.9